bparanj/crystal/electronics/book/energy-frequency-vibration/watt.md

 Imagine lifting a 1-kilogram weight one meter high in about one second.
 This requires roughly 10 watts of power, since you’re using energy at a rate that matches 10 joules per second.
 If you lifted it slower, you’d use less power; if you lifted it faster, you’d use more power.

+PENDING

 This is still not clear.

 5. Solar Panels: